 Now that I can more or less use Photoshop I can see what happens when you take photography away from the Real and see the result as a creative act in its own right.
 But that is still very much a learning process.
 I have been trying to find a good local Photoshop course but although they are often promised through the Community College they somehow never materialise.
 The one I did start at TAFE spent several hours going on about fonts, which I certainly didn’t want to know about, fascinating though they are.

 I thought I could load the full Powerpoint here on my WordPress site.
 But although I am paying for a Premium Plan you need a special plug-in to load a Powerpoint and that means you have to have a Business site which costs $299 per year.
 What?
 Since I have no business intentions for this photography site, there’s really no point.
-So the best I can do is list the project titles and suggest you go to my Flickr site to take a look at the slides as they appear in the Album.

 My first production is The Secret Life of Kitchens, opening with “The Strainer: a Secret Life”.
 In the group we were asked to create a meditation on the visual and narrative properties of a common everyday item.
 I began with a simple silver strainer, the kind you use to catch tea-leaves if you still make tea as we do, in a pot, with real leaves.
 The initial photograph, which tried to highlight its reflective and shiny qualities against the glitter of a granite benchtop quickly led into a narrative romance.
-Here is the link:
+Here is the link